 The first season revolves around the primary election.
 Kane, for reasons that are never really made clear, backs the young and charismatic State Treasurer Ben Zajac (Jeff Hephner) to take out Cullen.
 Kane is dramatically weakened by the revelation that decisions he made years ago have led to cancer in children in nearby Bensonville.
 Cullen, Zajac, and Alderman Ross, a black public official dedicated to destroying Kane, begin talking about forming an alliance.
 Zajac would drop out of the primary, Cullen would cruise to the nomination, and Zajac would challenge Kane for mayor the next year with the support of Ross and others.

 Kane’s family is another source of conflict.
 His wife Meredith (Connie Nielsen) is the daughter of a Chicago political dynasty, and their marriage is one of convenience and politics.
 When the opportunity arises, she conspires to join the alliance to destroy her husband and secure her own future.
 Their daughter Emma (Hannah Ware) is an Episcopalian rector fighting drug addiction who has largely been disowned by her parents for political reasons.
 She runs a clinic for the poor that uses illegal means to secure prescription drugs for the black proletariat.
-She also engages in graphic miscegenation with the cliched black drug dealer with a heart of gold, Darius.
+She also engages in graphic sex with the cliched black drug dealer with a heart of gold, Darius.
 Facing death, Kane tries to reestablish the relationship with his daughter and also secure drugs to hide his condition as long as possible.
 Emma is the one human connection that Kane has, however tenuous, and the show hits us over the head with the idea that if he is to be redeemed, it will be through her.

 Even though Kane is dying, and knows he is dying, he clings to power by any means necessary.
 He cannot do otherwise; it is in his nature as a successful urban boss.
 He justifies it on the grounds that he alone can accomplish the kinds of things necessary for the good of the city.